Jankoziol/discrete-sample/README.md

 # discrete-sample
-This project is aiming to provide  implementations of methods to sample discrete probability distributions
+This project is aiming to provide C++ implementations of methods to sample discrete probability distributions.